RichardKelley/dendron/docs/3_tutorial_llm_conditional.md

 5. Select the answer with the highest probability relative to the other answers.
 6. Determine if this answer corresponds to `SUCCESS` or `FAILURE` depending on the nature of the problem.

-The `CompletionCondition` implements precisely this strategy (with some nuance due to how Transformers implements probability calculations).
+The `CompletionCondition` implements precisely this strategy (with some nuance due to how the Transformers library implements probability calculations).
 Let's look at the code and then we can talk about its parts:

 ```python linenums="1"
 farewell_classifier_cfg = CompletionConditionConfig(